What are 5 diseases caused by vitamin C deficiency?

 Prevention and Treatment.

 To prevent Vitamin C deficiency and the associated diseases, it is important to ensure an adequate intake of this vital nutrient.
 The recommended daily intake of Vitamin C for adults is around 75-90mg.
 Good dietary sources of Vitamin C include citrus fruits, berries, kiwi fruit, tomatoes, broccoli, and peppers.
-In some cases, supplements may be necessary to meet the daily requirement, especially for individuals with specific dietary restrictions or medical conditions.
+In some cases, supplements may be necessary to meet the daily requirements, especially for individuals with specific dietary restrictions or medical conditions.

 If you suspect a Vitamin C deficiency, it is recommended to consult with a healthcare professional for diagnosis and guidance on treatment.
 In most cases, Vitamin C supplements and dietary changes can correct the deficiency and alleviate the associated symptoms.